 Making a complaint

 You can register the complaint with the person dealing with your matter or the Client Care Director.
-The Client Care Director Lucy Thomas is responsible for ensuring that complaints are handled effectively and in accordance with this procedure.
+The Client Care Director Nathan Hennah is responsible for ensuring that complaints are handled effectively and in accordance with this procedure.
 This procedure will also apply to prospective clients who we have refused to provide a service to or persistently or unreasonably offered an unwanted service to but only if the complainant has evidence to show that we did not have reasonable grounds to do so.

 The Client Care Director keeps a file / register of all complaints.
 The register/file include all the required details and the register is signed off when the complaint has been finalised.
 The Client Care Director reviews the complaints data and it also forms part of the Annual Risk Review.
 The complaints are reviewed to determine if there are any training requirements, changes in systems and processes which are required.
 This forms part of the Annual Risk Review.